 If you are wondering how to make oatmeal in the microwave, this is for you!
-Microwave oatmeal is ready in under two minutes and not only is it nutritious, oatmeal can also aide in weight loss.
 I’ve got all of the tips you need to make the perfect bowl of oatmeal in the microwave.

-The great thing about oatmeal is that you can add any mix-ins you’d like to really create the most perfect oatmeal for your taste buds.
+The great thing about oatmeal is that you can add any mix-ins you’d like to create the most perfect bowl of oatmeal for your taste buds.

 One of the most viewed recipes here on CenterCutCook is my recipe for How to Make Oatmeal.
 It’s a great, basic recipe that explains how to make oatmeal on the stovetop.